Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Password Examples – Good and Bad

-If you're creating your own passwords, then the following examples will hopefully highlight what to avoid, while providing inspiration to create something secure.
+If you and your team are creating your own passwords, then the following examples will hopefully highlight what to avoid, while providing inspiration to create something secure.

-It's important to be honest with yourself, here.
+It’s important to be honest with yourself, here.
 We all slip into bad habits when it comes to online security.
-But, using variations of any of the bad passwords listed below is a recipe for danger.
+But, using variations of any of the bad passwords listed below is a recipe for danger, and could put your business in danger.

 Good Passwords